leesael/GIFT/README.md

 Overview
 ---------------

 **Motivation**: Given multi-platform genome data with prior knowledge of functional gene sets, how can we extract interpretable latent relationships between patients and genes?
-More specifically, how can we devise a tensor factorization method which produces an interpretable gene factor matrix based on gene set information while maintaining the decomposition quality and speed?
+More specifically, how can we devise a tensor factorization method which produces an interpretable gene factor matrix based on functional gene set information while maintaining the decomposition quality and speed?

 **Method**: We propose **GIFT**, a **G**uided and **I**nterpretable **F**actorization for **T**ensors. **GIFT** provides interpretable factor matrices by encoding prior knowledge as a regularization term in its objective function.

-**Results**: Experiment results demonstrate that **GIFT** produces interpretable factorizations with high scalability and accuracy, while other methods lack interpretability.
-We apply **GIFT** to the PANCAN12 dataset, and **GIFT** reveals significant relations between cancers, gene sets, and genes, such as influential gene sets for specific cancer (e.g., interferon-gamma response gene set for ovarian cancer) or relations between cancers and genes (e.g., BRCA cancer *<->* APOA1 gene and OV, UCEC cancers *<->* BST2 gene).
+**Results**: We apply GIFT to the PanCan12 dataset (TCGA multi-platform genome data) and compare the performance with P-Tucker, our baseline method without prior knowledge constraint, and Silenced-TF, our naive interpretable method.
+Results show that GIFT produces interpretable factorizations with high scalability and accuracy.
+Furthermore, we demonstrate how results of GIFT can be used to reveal significant relations between (cancer, gene sets, genes) and validate the findings based on literature evidence.

 ![overview_img](/img/overall.png)